 - Spring: Spring may be the best time of the year to sell a house.
-In the spring people are outside enjoying the nice weather and the days get longer.
-Many people have to work until 5 and can’t see homes until after work.
-During the winter it is dark after work and much more difficult to look at homes.
+In the spring, people are outside enjoying the nice weather and the days get longer.
+Many people have to work until 5 and can’t see hoses until after work.
+During the winter, it is dark after work and much more difficult to look at houses.

 - Fall: Fall is a decent time to sell a house, but it is a risky time to sell as well.
-People start to get very busy in the fall with their kids starting school, activities and sports.
-Halloween and thanksgiving also preoccupy families and takes their focus off buying a home.
+People start to get very busy in the fall with their kids starting school, activities, and sports.
+Halloween and Thanksgiving also preoccupy families and takes their focus off buying a house.

 I am not saying you should never sell a house in the winter or fall, but it is usually easier to sell a house in the spring and summer.
-We sell homes all year round and if you do everything else right, you can sell a house anytime of the year.
+We sell houses all year round, and if you do everything else right, you can sell a house any time of the year.
 If you need to sell right away, the time of year should not deter you from selling.
 There are times that are best to sell, but it may not make a huge difference in the selling price.
-While spring may be when most buyers are looking, there are also more sellers looking to list their homes as well.
+While spring may be when most buyers are looking, there are also more sellers looking to list their houses as well.

 Can appraisals affect the selling price on a house?

 We run into appraisal issues all the time, especially in an appreciating market.
-The appraisers have to use sold comps when they determine value on a home.
+The appraisers have to use sold comps when they determine value.
 In an appreciating market, it can be tough to find enough sold comps to justify rising prices.
-When you are deciding how many repairs to do on a home, look at the sold comps in the neighborhood and make sure the sold comps support a higher value.
-If your home is nicer and more expensive than everything else in the neighborhood, you may run into an appraisal issue.
+When you are deciding how many repairs to do, look at the sold comps in the neighborhood and make sure the sold comps support a higher value.
+If your house is nicer and more expensive than everything else in the neighborhood, you may run into an appraisal issue.

-If a home does not appraise for the contract price, the buyers must base their loan value on the appraisal value.
-Many times buyers don’t have a lot of extra cash and the only solution to a low appraisal is to find new a buyer or lower the price.
-If a FHA appraisal was done on the house, that appraisal stays with the home for four months and any new FHA buyers will have to use that appraisal.
+If a house does not appraise for the contract price, the buyers must base their loan value on the appraisal value.
+Often, buyers don’t have a lot of extra cash, and the only solution to a low appraisal is to find new a buyer or lower the price.
+If a FHA appraisal was done on the house, that appraisal stays with the house for four months, and any new FHA buyers will have to use that appraisal.
 A low appraisal will almost certainty cost the seller money.

-There used to be a 90 day flip rule on FHA loans for buyers.
+There used to be a 90-day flip rule on FHA loans for buyers.
 The rule would not allow lenders to loan on properties that had sold within the last 90 days.
 Even though that rule was suspended, many lenders still abide by it.
 Some lenders will allow a second appraisal to be done within 90 days of a sale to verify value, some will make everyone wait 90 days before they can sign the contract, and other lenders don’t pay attention to the rule at all.
-Homes that were foreclosed on by the bank, and bought back by the bank are exempt from this rule.
-If you are going to flip a home and plan to sell it within 90 days of when you purchased the home, be aware you may run into a problem with the 90 day flip rule.
+Houses that were foreclosed on by the bank and bought back by the bank are exempt from this rule.
+If you are going to flip a house and plan to sell it within 90 days of when you purchased it, be aware you may run into a problem with the 90-day flip rule.